Yon-Rogg: Fictional character biography

 Yon-Rogg is a Kree military officer who is the commander of the Helion, a Kree spaceship that was sent to Earth by the Supreme Intelligence.
 Yon-Rogg had a deep hatred towards Mar-Vell due to his love for the Kree medic Una.
 He ends up leaving Mar-Vell on Earth so that Una can be his.
 Yon-Rogg later unleashes the Kree Sentry to dispose of Mar-Vell.
 During his fight with the Sentry, Mar-Vell learned that the Sentry attacking him was sent by Yon-Rogg.
 After Mar-Vell defeats the Kree Sentry, Yon-Rogg contacts Ronan the Accuser to pass judgement on Mar-Vell's actions.
 Ronan declines the offer stating that the mission was not jeopardized by Mar-Vell's actions.

 Yon-Rogg was on his spaceship at the time when Mar-Vell was fighting Super-Skrull and hopes that Super-Skrull would kill Mar-Vell.
 After Mar-Vell breaks free from Super-Skrull's ship, Yon-Rogg refuses Mar-Vell's offer to return to Earth so that he can stop Super-Skrull.

-Yon-Rogg later sabotages a rocket carrying deadly bacteria that was bound for space where it crashes into the ocean.
+Yon-Rogg later sabotages a rocket carrying deadly bacteria that was bound for space, causing it to crash into the ocean.
 When Mar-Vell arrives at the Cape, he is ordered by Yon-Rogg to prevent the humans from stopping the rocket from releasing the bacteria where Mar-Vell has his encounter with Namor.

 Yon-Rogg has Mar-Vell put on trial for being "Un-Kree" by letting Namor beat him.
 Though Ronan the Accuser has Mar-Vell take out Mr. Logan upon him finding out his identity before a device Mar-Vell had ended up putting Mr. Logan into a coma.

 During Mar-Vell's holographic training program, Yon-Rogg cranks up the setting hoping that Mar-Vell would die from the experience.
 Following Mar-Vell's fight with Solam, Yon-Rogg plans to put Mar-Vell on trial before Ronan the Accuser again.

 Yon-Rogg then plans to kill Mar-Vell's fellow cape member Carol Danvers with Kree weapons with Mar-Vell saving her.
 Yon-Rogg plotted to use this to invoke jealousy in Una.
 After Mar-Vell had defeated Quasimodo, Yon-Rogg continues to make Una jealous of Mar-Vell and Carol's relationship.

 When an Aakon spaceship approaches Earth, Yon-Rogg orders the Kree to attack the spaceship since the Kree have been age-old enemies of the Aakon race.
 During their fight on the moon, Yon-Rogg is injured and Mar-Vell had to kill the Aakok spaceship's leader to protect Yon-Rogg.
 While Yon-Rogg is recuperating, Mar-Vell assumes control of the Kree ship.